 ‐ Emma Brown, Rural Community Council, Partner

-Our project in Great Glen is aimed at supporting the wellbeing of individuals with learning disabilities and/or autism who live at Brookfields.
-Our plan is to increase participants’ sense of belonging and connection with their local community and its heritage through a diverse range of cultural activities.
+A unique wellbeing project for adults with disabilities and/or autism who live at LCC’s Great Glen Independent Living accommodation.
+Our plan was to increase participants’ sense of belonging and connection with their local community and its heritage through a diverse range of cultural activities.

 Engagement began at the end of 2020 with outdoor sessions over socially distanced hot drinks which our partners Rural Community Council (RCC) provided from their coffee van.
-As we moved into lockdown, RCC supported the delivery of online sessions, with residents participating in a range of activity, from 5 ways to wellbeing, weekly quizzes and participation in projects such as Simply Sounds and Adult Social Care’s Every Voice Counts.
+As we moved into lockdown, RCC supported the delivery of online sessions, with residents participating in a range of activities, from 5 ways to wellbeing and weekly quizzes.

 In April 2021, in partnership with Leicestershire Adult Learning Service, the residents participated in a cultural art project which started virtually and moved to the heart of the village as lockdown restrictions eased.
 The residents enjoyed exploring the village and produced some wonderful water paintings of local buildings.
 They were enthusiastic to engage further and learn more about the local history of Great Glen and the surrounding area.

 This holistic project has had many far-reaching outcomes which include:

 A wellbeing leaflet co-produced by the residents which was launched at a library community event

 Volunteering opportunities at Great Glen Library and peer mentoring opportunities to support new residents.

 The next step for the Brookfield residents will be supporting the development of an autism ‘toolkit’ for Leicestershire’s Community Managed Libraries network so that more libraries are better placed to support visitors with learning disabilities and/or autism.

 It has been an absolute pleasure working with these amazing individuals and we are very proud of their achievements!